 Come back next month for a new author or illustrator interview, or check out our archive of past interviews.

-Simply click Author Spotlight or Illustrator Spotlight on the right-hand navigation bar and click a name link.
+Simply click LOCAL BOOKSHELF: NJ Author and Illustrator Showcase on the right-hand navigation bar and click a name link.

-Would like to be featured in a future installment of the Author or Illustrator Spotlight?
+Would like to be featured in a future installment of the LOCAL BOOKSHELF: NJ Author and Illustrator Showcase ?

 Are you are a New Jersey SCBWI PAL member with a new book?